“JOIN THE WORLD’S LARGEST STRIPED BASS TOURNAMENT” It Pays to Register Early!

 Youth Angler of the Year

-The Youth Angler of the Year contest was designed to get kids on the water.
+The Youth Angler of the Year contest was designed to get kids on the water, but with the growing pandemic they are advised to self test Covid by rapid antigen test kits.
 In 2013 it did just that!
 There were over 55 youth anglers who participated and over 1,000 entries submitted via email.
 The Youth Angler of the Year contest begins April 19 (Opening Day – Striped Bass) and ends mid December (Close Date – Striped Bass).
 Youth anglers will receive points for catching and/or releasing fish, receiving state citations, state/world records, and entering/registering for MSSA events.

 MSSA Chapter Youth & Family Fishing Events: